helgoboss/helgobox/README.md

 ### Test

-Yes, there are test but there should be more.
+Yes, there are tests but there should be more.
 While ReaLearn's basic building blocks [helgoboss-learn](https://github.com/helgoboss/helgoboss-learn) and [reaper-rs](https://github.com/helgoboss/reaper-rs) are tested pretty thoroughly, ReaLearn itself has room for improvement in that aspect.
-There's a built-in integration test, launchable via action `[developer] ReaLearn: Run integration test`.
+There's a growing built-in integration test, launchable via action `[developer] ReaLearn: Run integration test`.
 In future, it would be nice to run this integration test during continuous integration, just like in *reaper-rs*.

 ### Log